DFabric/apps-static/README.md

 You will need to have [Docker](https://www.docker.com/) installed.
 An Alpine Linux image is used for the build environment.

+To build a package:

+`./build-static PACKAGE ARCHITECTURES...`

+For example:

+`./build-static dppm-static x86-64,arm64,armhf`

 The sources used for the builds are available in the `source` directory.

 Each program/library have its own `pkg.yml` description file that have: